Skip to content

 How Height Changes the Cleaning Experience

-For a deeper look at how raised systems are structured, see our guide on what a raised cat litter box is and how it differs from floor-level designs.
+For a deeper look at how raised litter systems are structured, see our guide on what a raised cat litter box is and how it differs from floor-level designs.

 How Materials and Layout Make Cleaning Easier